 - All interior doors must be modified, if you plan on hinging them, so they will fit with the new floor height that added flooring will create.

-Your floor covers are only as good as your orginal floors so make sure that you sand your floors and make them as smooth as possible so that your flooring covers lay flat and even.
-You should also paint your floors a matching color to your floor coverings in order to insure color quality and evenness.
+Your floor covers are only as good as your original floors, so make sure that you sand your floors and make them as smooth as possible.
+This will allow for your flooring to lay flat and even.
+You should also paint the original dollhouse floors a matching color to the floor cover, in order to insure color quality and evenness.

-Remember that your dollhouse is made of varying wood sheets and this will affect your interior trim and staircase, which are comprised of all these parts.
-Your window trim can have a completely difference hue than your flooring.
-Your staircase can have a different hue than your interior trim and your flooring.
-These varying hues of wood can look beautiful together, giving the dollhouse an authentic look since real houses are also made up of different woods but some people may not like this outcome.
+Remember that your dollhouse is made of varying wood sheets, with different hues and grains running through them.
+This will affect your interior trim and staircase, which are comprised of all these parts.
+Your window trim can have a completely different hue than your flooring.
+Your staircase can have a different hue than both your interior trim and your flooring.
+These varying hues of wood can look beautiful when put together, giving the dollhouse an authentic look since real houses are also made up of different woods, but some people may not like this outcome.

 Templates will help you to apply many popular flooring covers to your floors.
 Templates are required for the application of carpet, fabric or polystyrene plastic flooring sheets.

-Place the paper in your room and crease it around walls to transfer its shape to the paper.
-If your room has extra twists and turns you might have to join strips of paper with masking tape in order to get the right shape.
+Place the paper in your room and crease it around walls to transfer its shape.
+If your room has extra twists and turns you might have to join strips of paper with masking tape, in order to get the right shape.

 Once you have your floor impression transferred to paper, you can then use it to cut out your flooring cover with.

 If your dollhouse is small and has only one room per floor, you can trace the flooring onto paper before you assemble the dollhouse, saving you the time of creasing paper around walls afterwards.
 Just keep in mind that your template might have a slight discrepancy in size, as sometimes walls sit over the edges of floors.
 After your dollhouse is complete, modify your paper template's size by fitting it into the finished room and trimming any excess.